mohit1721/study1/README.md

 ## Back-end

-The back end of StudyNotion is built with NodeJS and ExpressJS and uses MongoDB as its primary database.
+The back end of Lernix is built with NodeJS and ExpressJS and uses MongoDB as its primary database.
 Key features and functionalities include:

 - **User Authentication and Authorization**: Secure login, OTP verification, and forgot password functionality.
 - **Course Management**: Instructors can create, update, delete courses, and students can view and rate them.